Bedfordshire and Luton archives enquiry and research service

 Click on ‘Archives’ and a drop down menu of our services will appear.
 Select one of the options, such as Photocopies.

 This will take you to a page where you are asked to fill in your name and address details, and the amount that you need to pay for the service you have selected.
+If you are living outside the Uk please enter our postcode - MK42 9AP -as others will not work.

 In the field labelled Message Box, you must put your enquiry number – this will have been given to you by the member of staff dealing with your enquiry, and will look something like this – 1/123.